 Tariff Commission again calls for duty cut to calm egg prices

-Nearly after over a month, the Bangladesh Trade and Tariff Commission (BTTC) has once again urged the National Board of Revenue (NBR) to withdraw import duties on eggs to cool off local prices.
+After over a month, the Bangladesh Trade and Tariff Commission (BTTC) once again urged the National Board of Revenue (NBR) to withdraw import duties on eggs to cool off red-hot prices in the local market.

-The commission says that if the current 33 percent duty on eggs continues, imports of the key source of protein for the poor would not make much price difference in the local market.
+If the current 33 percent duty on eggs continues, prices of the key source of protein for the poor will not reduce in the local market, the commission said.

 On August 29, the commission sent an analytical report to the revenue board recommending duty cuts for the import of onions, potatoes and eggs.